namoshree-03/smart-attendance-app/README.md

-# Smart Attendance App ⚡
+# Smart Attendance System ⚡

 Smart Attendance App is an **AI-powered classroom attendance system** that replaces traditional registers.
-By combining **facial recognition, cloud storage, and real-time reporting**, it ensures accuracy, efficiency, and security in student tracking.
+It is a facial recognition + cloud-based system that marks attendance from a single classroom photo.

 ---

 ## 📂 Project Details

-- Automates attendance using **face recognition**
+- Automates attendance in one click using **face recognition**
 - Provides **real-time attendance reports** to teachers & admins
 - Prevents **proxy attendance & manual errors**
 - Scalable to integrate with **LMS/ERP systems**